Registered domestic partner (RDP) Filing status

-Withholding is wages taken from your paycheck for state and federal income taxes.
+Withholding is money taken from your earnings (withholding is also done from other forms of income) for state and federal income taxes.
 The proper withholding amount may help you avoid owing on tax day, and incurring penalties.

 You may want to update your California filing status withholding allowances on Form DE-4 to avoid over or under withholding.

 When you dissolve a registered domestic partnership, a court may order one partner to pay an outstanding tax liability.
 However, we generally are not required to follow the order.
 There are some circumstances we grant innocent spouse relief.

 Innocent Joint Filer Relief Request (FTB 705) explains the different types of relief.